karolholda/Excel-for-Data-Analysis/Coffee Shop Project/README.md

 ### Key Objectives:
 - **Identify the top 5 most loyal customers** their purchasing behavior.
 - **Analyze sales distribution by country** to understand regional preferences.
+- **Evaluate coffee consumption patter** based on strength, size, and customer preferences.
+- **Understand the impact of loyalty cards** based on strength, size, and customer preferences.
+- - **Create a dynamic timeline slider** to visualize sales trends over time.

 ## 📅 Data Overview